The following is a list of marijuana legislation and cannabis business licensing in Washington, Oregon, and California, as of January 7, 2020.

 Cannabis Business Licensing in Oregon

-Cannabis is legal for medical purposes in Oregon, and for recreational use by those who are 21 years of age and older.
+Cannabis is legal for medical purposes, and recreational use for those who are 21 years of age and older.
 CBD is also legal.
 Oregon was the first U.S. state to decriminalize the possession of small amounts of cannabis, and among the first to authorize its use for medical purposes.
-A measure passed this year to ease the process of expunging low-level cannabis crimes by removing all associated fees and lowering the identification requirement thresholds.
-Also included is the removal of the requirement of fingerprinting and background checks for expunging cannabis-related records.
+A measure passed this year to ease the process of expunging low-level cannabis crimes by removing all associated fees, and lowering the identification requirement thresholds.
+Also included is the removal of the requirement of fingerprinting and undergoing background checks for expunging cannabis-related records.
 Congressional legislation is also in the works to allow exporting cannabis between states with legal marijuana programs.
-The state of Oregon approved a law allowing export and the next hurdle is to remove the federal government’s ban on interstate shipment of marijuana.
+The state of Oregon approved a law allowing export, the next hurdle is to remove the federal government’s ban on interstate shipment of marijuana.

 Cannabis Business Licensing in California

-Cannabis is legal for medical purposes in California, and for recreational use by those who are 21 years of age and older.
+Cannabis is legal for medical purposes, and recreational use for those who are 21 years of age and older.
 CBD is also legal.
 California was the first state to legalize medical cannabis.
-Currently, several bills are pending review for when the Legislature returns to session in August.
-These include:
+Below are some of the most current bills recently approved or under review.

 Assembly Bill 228: allows for hemp-infused food/beverages and enables them to be sold by licensed marijuana retailers.
-It is awaiting a Senate Appropriations Committee hearing.
+It is pending review by the Senate Appropriations Committee.

 Assembly Bill 1417: regulates online platforms which advertise for unlicensed marijuana businesses by implementing a $2,500-a-day fine per violation for any site that posts such ads without a corresponding state license number.
-It is awaiting a Senate Appropriations Committee hearing.
+It is pending review by the Senate Appropriations Committee.

 Senate Bill 51: establishes a new but limited banking system in the state for marijuana companies.
-It is awaiting an Assembly Appropriations Committee hearing.
+It is pending Assembly Floor Analysis.

 Senate Bill 475: allows marijuana product samples to be shared free of charge between licensed companies and employees but not to the public.
 It is awaiting an Assembly Appropriations Committee hearing.

-The California Legislature passed a bill this summer (2019) which will extend the lifespan of provisional business licenses for cannabis companies until 2022.
+The California Legislature passed a bill in summer 2019 which extends the life span of provisional business licenses for cannabis companies until 2022.
 Provisional licenses were created by the Legislature in 2018 as a stopgap measure for marijuana businesses encountering lengthy lag times in the awarding of full annual business permits.
 Amendment was needed, however, as the temporary licenses began expiring and threatened to delay the legal supply chain.

 Learn and Network at THE Cannabis Expo

 Keep up with cannabis laws, movements, and innovations for people and pets in one, consolidated experience.
 CannaCon is a marijuana event which features cannabis industry experts.
 Learn about the hemp trade, make invaluable MMJ connections and build your cannabis business by registering for an event in your area.
-Get your tickets now for CannaCon Northeast Aug.
-23-24, 2019, and CannaCon South Sept.
-27-28, 2019, and CannaCon Northwest Jan.
-10-11, 2020.
+Get your tickets now for a CannaCon event in your area.